 First Account⚓︎

 In this first scenario, we will walk you through the required steps to enrol the first account.
-After scanning the enrol QR code, you need to start a session and handle callbacks from the Mobile SDK.
+After scanning the enrol QR code, you need to start a flow and handle callbacks from the Mobile SDK.
 After these steps, you can proceed to do a QR based login or move directly to AppLogin.

 Scanning the (Enrol) QR Code⚓︎